The Rheidol Story

 The hydropower scheme, in the valley of Cwm Rheidol near Aberystwyth, utilises the expansive water networks across a breathtaking 162 km² expanse, near the Mid West Wales coast.

 The hydropower plant is a cascade of three reservoirs, connected via tunnels to various turbines.
-It’s the largest hydro scheme of its kind in England and Wales, generating 93 GWh of electricity each year, enough to power over 25,000 homes with clean, green electricity.
+It’s the largest hydro scheme of its kind in England and Wales, generating 93 GWh of electricity each year, enough to power around 35,000 homes with clean, green electricity.

 Dennis Geyermann is the VP for Operations and Maintenance at Statkraft, based at Rheidol: